 - In a medium bowl, whisk together the flour, baking soda, salt, cinnamon, nutmeg, ginger, and cloves.
 Set aside.

-- In a large bowl, whisk together the pumpkin, brown sugar, sugar, eggs, melted butter, oil, water, and vanilla extract.
+- In a large bowl, whisk together the pumpkin, brown sugar, sugar, eggs, melted butter, oil, buttermilk, and vanilla extract.

 - Add the dry ingredients and stir until just combined.
 Don’t over mix the batter.

 - Pour the pumpkin batter into the prepared loaf pan and smooth with a spatula.
 Sprinkle generously with turbinado sugar.

 - Place the loaf pan in the oven and bake for 45 to 60 minutes, depending on your oven.
 The loaf is done when a toothpick inserted into the center comes out clean.

 - Remove the pan from the oven and place on a cooling rack.
 Cool for 10 minutes in the pan.
 Use a butter knife to loosen the bread in the pan.
 Turn over and carefully remove the bread from the pan.
 Let the bread cool completely on the cooling rack.
 When cool, slice with a serrated knife.

 Have you tried this recipe?

 Leave a comment below and share a photo on Instagram.
 Tag @twopeasandpod and hashtag it with #twopeasandtheirpod